UE5: Strange Magenta Pixels Sampled in ASTC6x6 On Android | Blurred code

 So, it's not surprising that ISPCTextureCompressor completely crushes astcenc in terms of speed.

-If you are still using UE4.26 or earlier, you may want to grab a latest astcenc3 from internet and replace the old one.
 We ran into this problem perhaps also because some configurations were forgotten in the config file during the upgrade of the engine.